intershop/devenv-4-iom/doc/03_devops_integration.md

     # See https://docs.microsoft.com/en-us/cli/azure/run-azure-cli-docker
     docker run -it mcr.microsoft.com/azure-cli

-    # Login with your Azure account and the Azure password.
+    # Login with your Azure account and your Azure password.
     az login --username <your Intershop Azure account> --password <your Intershop Azure password>

-### Get the name of the *Project Docker Repository* (ACR)
+### Get the name of the *Project Docker Repository*

-The *Project Docker Repository* (ACR) is named after your (partner) organization, without any dashes.
+The *Project Docker Repository* is an *Azure Container Registry* (*ACR*).
+It is named after organization owning the *Azure DevOps Environment*.
 If you are not sure about the correct name of the ACR, you can get a list of all ACRs within your Azure Subscription.
 In this case, you need to know your Azure Subscription-ID.

     # Execute the command within running azure-cli Docker image
     # Look for a name, that is matching your (partner) organization.
 This name has to be